-As we near the finishing line on Darren Hayman’s gargantuan series, another twofer; the fifteenth village from Thankful Villages Vol. 3 is Teigh, Rutland and the fourteenth is Saxby, Leicestershire.
+As we near the finishing line on Darren Hayman’s gargantuan series, another twofer; the fifteenth village from Thankful Villages Vol. 3 is Teigh, Rutland and the sixteenth is Saxby, Leicestershire.

 Right at the start of this project there was a story in Teigh that leapt out of the research.
 The Reverend Henry Stanley Tibbs was jailed during World War II for being a Nazi sympathizer, as was his son.